pa-rab-o-la /pe’rabele/ Noun: [ NL, fr. Gk parabole ]

 US Patent # 8745914

 Detail View Of The Front Indicator On The SCOPE-TRU ALIGNMENT BAR

 THE SCOPE-TRU ALIGNMENT BAR — THE FUTURE, TODAY…

 THE ESSENCE OF THE SCOPE-TRU TOOL

-A single elongate cylindrical precision rod with front and rear indicators.
+A single elongate cylindrical precision Steel rod with front and rear indicators.

 The front and rear indicators serve as axial projections of both rings, and how the axis of those rings relates to the axis of the barrel.